FlamingKeyboard/wolfi-mediawiki-docker/README.md

 ## License

-This Dockerfile and associated scripts are provided under the same license as MediaWiki itself (GPL-2.0+).
+This Dockerfile and associated scripts are provided under the Apache License, Version 2.0.

 ## Contributing